odinokov/awesome_bioinformatics/README.md

 * https://liorpachter.wordpress.com/seq/ - a list of papers on various sequencing technologies and assays from a Bren Professor of Computational Biology at Caltech.

 * https://bit.ly/3CxA2fm - Proportional Variability as a non-parametric alternative to the coefficient of variation.

+* https://github.com/genome/bam-readcount - is a utility that runs on a BAM or CRAM file and generates low-level information about sequencing data at specific nucleotide positions.